 A team is only as good as its weakest link!

 Swim School owners and operators should put a huge emphasis on their in-house staff training.
-Remember the saying ‘a team is only as good as its weakest link’.
+Remember the saying ‘a team is only as good as it’s weakest link’.
 Regular staff training will produce good quality, well-educated staff, and professional staff members.
 These staff will keep clients happy and wanting to return to the centre each week.
 Returning clientele will also give the centre excellent reports to their friends and great word of mouth feedback.
 This will help keep classes full, bring in revenue and maintain class numbers for instructors resulting in a happy and well-run swim centre.
+Here, we take a closer look at the importance of staff training.

 Why offer in-house training

 Well-educated staff will sell your program for you!
 If they know the reasons WHY instructors teach your curriculum and can answer any questions a new parent may have, that parent will be more likely to commence swimming at your centre and also refer their friends.
+Therefore, the importance of staff training is high.
 It’s important for swim school owners and managers to take the time to educate all staff when they first begin working at the centre so that they are well versed in your swim schools curriculum and policies.

 Induction and refresher training